yellowmachine/yellow-machine/README.md

 "w^[a,b]"  // [a,b] is non reentrant

+// you don't need to close with ] at the end of the expression:
+"p[a,b"

+// if b throw, c is not executed and exception should be out, but ? catch it "a[b!|c]?x" // x should not be executed but at the moment this isn't what it does

 //note that you can also use generators.
 Useful in debug mode, or to test paths mocking real functions with generators test("plugin w and !", async ()=>{
     const path: string[] = [];